scala/sbt-scala-module/README.md

 Then, in your `build.sbt` add:

 ```
-scalaModuleSettings
+import ScalaModulePlugin._

+scalaModuleSettings // in a multi-project build, you might want to apply these settings only to the
+                    // main project (example: scala-parallel-collections)

 name         := "<module name>"
 repoName     := "<GitHub repo name>" // the repo under github.com/scala/, only required if different from name
 organization := "<org>"              // only required if different from "org.scala-lang.modules"
 version      := "<module version>"

-// The plugin uses `scalaVersionsByJvm` to set `crossScalaVersions` according to the JVM major version.
+// The plugin uses `scalaVersionsByJvm` to set `crossScalaVersions in ThisBuild` according to the JVM major version.
-// The `scalaVersion` is set to `crossScalaVersions.value.head`.
+// The `scalaVersion in ThisBuild` is set to `crossScalaVersions.value.head`.
-scalaVersionsByJvm := {
+scalaVersionsByJvm in ThisBuild := {
   val v211 = "2.11.11"
   val v212 = "2.12.2"
   val v213 = "2.13.0-M1"